 Desired limit of EC of river water is 50 to1500 μmhos/cm.
-The result shows that EC of water samples at various sites, upstream of Koottayi RCB are in desired range.
+The result shows that EC of water samples at various sites, both from upstream of Koottayi RCB and Chamravattom RCB are in desired range.

-From the survey report of downstream reach of Koottayi RCB, the main problem faced by the people is insufficient drinking water due to salt water intrusion.
+From the survey report of downstream reach of RCB, the main problem faced by the people is insufficient drinking water due to salt water intrusion.
 This indicates that salt water intrusion is successfully prevented by the RCB in the upstream.
 So that more fresh water is available for irrigation and drinking in the upstream, hence the RCB successfully prevent the salt water intrusion.

-4.1.2 Other quality parameters
+4.1.2 pH